Denmark in the Eurovision Song Contest 1997

 Denmark was represented at the Eurovision Song Contest 1997 with the song "Stemmen i mit liv", composed by Lars Pedersen, with lyrics by Thomas Lægaard, and performed by Lægaard under the stage name Kølig Kaj.
 The Danish participating broadcaster, DR, organised the Dansk Melodi Grand Prix 1997 in order to select its entry for the contest.

 Before Eurovision

 Dansk Melodi Grand Prix 1997

-DR held the Dansk Melodi Grand Prix 1997 on 1 March 1997 at its television studios in Copenhagen, hosted by Hans Otto Bisgård.
-Ten songs competed in the contest and the winner was selected solely by a public televote, which led to the victory of "Stemmen i mit liv" performed by Kølig Kaj.
+Danmarks Radio (DR) held its national final titled Dansk Melodi Grand Prix 1997 at Studio 3 in its television studios in Copenhagen on 1 March 1997 at 20:00 CEST (19:00 UTC).
+It was broadcast on DR1.
+The program was produced by Jørn Fabricius, with the set being designed by Birger Christensen, and was hosted by Hans Otto Bisgaard.
+Ten songs, which were accompanied by a orchestra led by Jan Glæsel, competed in the contest and the winner was selected solely by a public televote, which led to the victory of "Stemmen i mit liv", performed by Thomas Lægård.

 The show was watched by 1.1 million viewers in Denmark, making it the most popular show of the evening and third most popular show of the week.
 The national final was also broadcast in Greenland's KNR-TV on a delayed broadcast in 4 May.